matthewhand/fiji-resort-analysis-2023/research-Fiji-Gateway-Hotel.md

 - Free airport shuttle
 - Free WiFi
 - Swimming pool
-- Two restaurants and two bars
+- Two restaurants and two bars: The restaurants offer a variety of cuisines, including local Fijian dishes, Indian cuisine, and international favorites.
+The bars serve a wide selection of drinks, including tropical cocktails.
 - Tennis courts
-- Spa
+- Spa: The spa offers a range of services, including massages, facials, and body treatments.
-- Fitness center
+- Fitness center: The fitness center is equipped with modern exercise equipment.
-- Conference facilities
+- Room types: The hotel offers a variety of room types, including standard rooms, deluxe rooms, and suites.
+All rooms are equipped with air conditioning, a flat-screen TV, and a private bathroom.